Schufa ruling: Negative entries must be deleted promptly after payment

 After the defendant had carried out the deletions, the parties agreed to settle the dispute on the merits.
 The legal dispute then focused solely on the plaintiff's claim for non-material damages and reimbursement of his pre-trial legal costs.

 The Bonn Regional Court dismissed the claim.
-It considered the continued storage of the entries for three years in each case to be covered by Art.
+It considered the continued storage of the entries for three years in each case to be justified by Art.
 6 para.
-1 lit. f GDPR.
+1 lit. f GDPR covered.
 Furthermore, immaterial damage had not been sufficiently demonstrated.

 The plaintiff appealed against this.
 He claimed that the defendant had not complied with the requirements regarding the storage period, in particular that it should have deleted the data promptly after the claims had been settled.
 He referred to the case law of the European Court of Justice (ECJ) on the retention period of negative creditworthiness information.